Welcome to the Homepage of

-At the undergraduate level, we have two kinds of degrees: general degrees for majors in the mathematical sciences are labeled Bachelor of Arts (BA), while our more intensive undergraduate degrees are labeled Bachelor of Science (BS).
-There are actuarial science tracks within both degrees.
+At the undergraduate level, we have two kinds of degrees: general degrees for majors in Mathematical Sciences are labeled Bachelor of Arts (BA), while our more intensive undergraduate degrees are labeled Bachelor of Science (BS).
+There are both mathematics tracks and actuarial science tracks within both degrees.
+There is also a track in Statistics for the BA degree.
 For more details, see the page on the undergraduate programs.
 A minor in mathematics is also possible.

 All faculty members and post-doctoral visitors are active researchers.
 The main areas of concentration in the department are: Algebra, Analysis, Combinatorics, Geometry/Topology and Statistics.